Nitestack/dotfiles/README.md

 This repo contains my dotfiles.
 To manage my dotfiles across different devices and operating systems, I use [`chezmoi`](https://chezmoi.io/).

-It is currently aimed for Windows, Ubuntu and WSL (Ubuntu), as they are the most common platforms I use.
+> It is currently aimed for Windows, Ubuntu and Arch Linux, as they are the most common platforms I use.

 ## Getting started